At just $15, this lighter red wine from Greece makes for fine sipping

 New Zealand sauvignon blanc — carbonated.
 This wine bursts with passion fruit and mango flavors — and fun.
 It will bring a smile to your face.
 Certified sustainable.
 ABV: 13 percent.

 Imported and distributed by Elite Wines: Available in the District at Cork & Fork, MacArthur Beverages, Rodman’s.
-Available in Maryland at 818 Market in Catonsville; Annebeth’s, Wine Cellars in Annapolis; Balducci’s, Beer, Wine & Co., Bradley Food & Beverage, Capital Beer & Wine in Bethesda; District East Beer & Wine in Frederick; Downtown Crown Wine and Beer in Gaithersburg; Howard Wine & Spirits in Elkridge; Shawan Liquors in Cockeysville; Snider’s Super Foods in Silver Spring.
+Available in Maryland at 818 Market in Catonsville; Annebeth’s, Wine Cellars in Annapolis; Balducci’s, Beer Wine & Co., Bradley Food & Beverage, Capital Beer & Wine in Bethesda; District East Beer & Wine in Frederick; Downtown Crown Wine and Beer in Gaithersburg; Howard Wine & Spirits in Elkridge; Shawan Liquors in Cockeysville; Snider’s Super Foods in Silver Spring.
 Available in Virginia at Balducci’s (Alexandria, McLean); Branch & Vine, Once Upon a Vine, Oxford Cellars in Richmond; City Vino in Fredericksburg; Locke Store in Millwood; Mermaid Winery (Norfolk, Virginia Beach); Pentagon City Wine Merchant in Arlington; Planet Wine & Gourmet in Alexandria; Sonny’s Fine Wine and Beer in Henrico; Vienna Vintner in Vienna; Vino Bistro in Leesburg; Wine Cabinet in Reston; WineStyles in Montclair; Yiannis in Virginia Beach.

 Lagar de Costa Doelas Albariño 2020